Engine cranks but won't start. Troubleshooting tips

 3. Fuel and spark.
 A car engine needs proper air-fuel mixture supplied to the cylinders and a strong spark on the spark plugs in the right moment to ignite the mixture, so both the fuel delivery system and the ignition system must be in working order.
 Common problems with a fuel delivery system include a bad fuel pump, bad fuel pump relay or wiring.
 Another very common issue is when the car runs out of fuel, but a faulty fuel gauge still shows some fuel in the tank.
 A bad ignition coil pack and a faulty distributor are the examples of ignition system problems.

 In addition, in a modern vehicle both the fuel-delivery and the ignition system are controlled by the engine computer.
 The engine computer in turn, is connected to the Transmission Control Module (TCM), Body Control Module (BCM) and a security system, so a problem with either of them can also cause the engine not to start.
-Here are few examples: a bad BCM (Body Control Module), defective crankshaft sensor, defective security system sensor all can cause a no-start problem.
+Here are few examples: a bad BCM (Body Control Module), defective crankshaft position sensor, defective security system sensor all can cause a no-start problem.

 Did anything happen earlier that could cause the problem?